Complying development is a fast track planning and building approval which can be issued within 20 days. It can save homeowners up to $15,000.

 - Complying development does not override private covenants or similar legal instruments.
 For example, a covenant that requires a specific construction material or limits building heights continues to apply to the land.

-- All works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).
+- All works must be structurally adequate, installed in accordance with the manufacturer’s specifications and comply with the Building Code of Australia (BCA).

 - If you propose to remove or prune any existing trees or vegetation, you should contact your council first to make sure you don’t need approval for this.